-On the 3rd of November 2020 are you going to watch closely what’s happening in the United States of America?
+The next quadrennial presidential election in the USA is scheduled for November 5, 2024.
+Are you going to watch closely what’s happening in the United States of America?
 For any report you are responsible for, you’d like to make sure you’re presenting the most up to date election status.
 We’ll help you with that.

 The live data feed map